plops/cl-py-generator/example/150_pdf_db/README.md

 next steps might be to use bag-of-words statistics (or maybe some ai stuff) to separate the documents into different classes and display a 2d map of the clusters. another thing that would be useful is to read through a document and show corresponding documents that match best to the 500 words surrounding the current position of the reader.

+# Indexing the Unseen: Full-Text Search for PDFs

+My journey with FastHTML led me to explore the world of SQLite, sqlite-utils, datasette, and their capabilities in full-text search.
+A series of videos and tutorials later, I discovered that implementing this feature is surprisingly straightforward.
+Intrigued by the results, I set out to create a tool that could index all PDF files on my system, leveraging the power of full-text search.

+The current implementation delivers impressive results, with search findings sorted in a way that seems intuitive yet difficult to pinpoint exactly.
+This sparks my interest in further developing and refining this tool.

+Future plans include:

+- Applying Bag-of-Words statistics or more advanced AI techniques to categorize documents into distinct classes.
+- Visualizing these clusters using a 2D map for enhanced understanding.
+- Enhancing the reading experience by highlighting matching documents based on the surrounding words read by the user.

 # Prompt